App-vNext/Polly/docs/migration-v8.md

 ## Migrating safe execution

-In v7, the `ExecuteAndCapture(Async)` methods are considered the safe counterpart of the `Execute(Async)`.
+In v7, the `ExecuteAndCapture{Async}` methods are considered the safe counterpart of the `Execute{Async}`.

-The former does not throw exception in case of failure rather than wraps the outcome into a result object.
+The former does not throw an exception in case of failure rather than wrap the outcome in a result object.

-In v8, the `ExecuteOutcomeAsync` should be used to execute the to-be-decorated method in a safe way.
+In v8, the `ExecuteOutcomeAsync` method should be used to execute the to-be-decorated method in a safe way.

-### `ExecuteAndCapture(Async)` in V7
+### `ExecuteAndCapture{Async}` in V7

 <!-- snippet: migration-execute-v7 -->
 ```cs